bartekszerlag/movies-rating-app/README.md

 # movies-rating-app

-This is simple application responsible for fetching movies rating.
+This is simple UI for [Movies Rating Application](https://moviesratingapp.netlify.app/).

 ## How to run (Node v.16)
 First you have to start backend service of this app.
 All information here - [movies-rating-service](https://github.com/bartekszerlag/movies-rating-service).